 That’s the good news – the bad news is that once I harvested them and made my fair share of stuffed peppers, spaghetti sauce, and other delicious concoctions (I also ate quite a few of them raw!)
 I had no idea what to do with them.

-Luckily, the pepper is one of those foods that does quite well when frozen or canned.
-You can easily can any kind of fresh pepper, including bell peppers or hot peppers.
+Yes, you can definitely can peppers of any kind, including bell peppers or hot peppers.
 Hot or sweet, pickled or plain, there is a lot you can do to your own peppers.

 Other than that, the equipment is the same as what you would use for water bath canning.
 Once you have your peppers gathered and your equipment ready to go, you can follow the handy guide below.